Get the Recipe

 One of the happy side effects of having a loose, moist dough is that it practically stretches itself.
 Form the dough into a ball and let it sit around at room temperature, and you'll see it spreading slowly outwards until it's nearly disk-shaped.
 The only thing holding it back?
 Friction.
 It sticks to the countertop or board.

 What do you use to eliminate friction?
 Grease.
-Coating the dough ball in grease and placing it on a smooth surface (such as, say, the inside of a skillet or round cake pan) allows it to stretch completely under its own power.
+Coating the dough ball in grease and placing it on a smooth surface (such as, say, the inside of a cast iron skillet or round cake pan) allows it to stretch completely under its own power.

 All that's needed is a few gentle pokes with your fingertips to do the final shaping and to eliminate any ultra-large air bubbles.